 I'm not even sure the average Social Security check of ~$1,200 a month is able to cover all your healthcare costs.
 Let's say you were “fortunate” enough to have worked 40 years and paid maximum FICA tax each year.
 You'd still only be getting a maximum Social Security check of ~$2,700 a month in today's dollars.

-What's Going On With The Lack Of Outside Wealth?
+What's Going On With The Lack Of Wealth Outside Of A Home?

 Here are some reasons I can think of as to why some people have no wealth outside their home.

-When you're catching your breath, you're not looking to aggressively invest in new assets.
+When you're catching your breath, you're not looking to aggressively invest in growth stocks and other assets.
 But starting in 2012, the stock market and real estate market really began to really take off.
 Meanwhile, the pace of appreciation for new assets like cryptocurrency rose faster than any asset class in history.

 By the time Americans finally felt comfortable taking on more risk, all the investments we wanted to buy started giving us post traumatic stress because they're at the same sky high valuations before the crisis.
 As a result, we couldn't part with our cash.
 The trauma was just too recent.